 Website Maintenance: The missing element in your 2021 digital strategy

 Website maintenance is probably one of the most important yet frequently overlooked parts of a digital growth strategy.
-Updating your website layout, switching up your photography and boosting your Google rankings seems a lot more exciting and gives more tangible results, yet website maintenance shouldn’t be forgotten.
+Updating your website layout, switching up your photography, and boosting your Google rankings seem a lot more exciting and give more tangible results, yet website maintenance shouldn’t be forgotten.
 It is critical…

 Website maintenance is probably one of the most important yet frequently overlooked parts of a digital growth strategy.
-Updating your website layout, switching up your photography and boosting your Google rankings seems a lot more exciting and gives more tangible results, yet website maintenance shouldn’t be forgotten.
+Updating your website layout, switching up your photography, and boosting your Google rankings seem a lot more exciting and give more tangible results, yet website maintenance shouldn’t be forgotten.